delph-in/pydelphin/tests/mrs_path_test.md

 ```

-## Reading and Writing Paths
+## Reading and Writing Basic Paths

 MRS Paths are a variableless, nodeid-less representation meant primarily
 for serialization and deserialization.

 First let's read and write some paths.
+Basic paths have predicates with axes
+that point to other predicates (or to nothing).

+The `read_path()` function parses a string into an `XmrsPathNode` object,
+while `format()` serializes an `XmrsPathNode` object to a string.

 ```python
 >>> p1 = mp.read_path('abc')